Part 2 in our Writing For Artist Series

 But you know 3 things I fear more?

-1. I fear people falling asleep out of boredom and quietly drooling on top of my writing because I was too terrified to take a clear stand for anything.
+1. I fear people nodding off and drooling on top of my writing because I was too terrified to take a clear stand for anything.

-2. I fear how I will feel about myself if I never take a chance on releasing just one glowing paper lantern of an original thought into the world, even if it’s only seen by a lone deer grazing on the side of a highway.
+2. I fear how I will feel about myself if I never take a chance on releasing just one glowing paper lantern of an original thought into the world.

-3. I fear never having gotten to help other folks who may benefit, even the tiniest bit, from my weird-ass take on things.
+3. I fear never having gotten to help other folks who might benefit from my weird-ass take on things.